Coral Gables Money Laundering Attorney

 Money laundering is a white collar criminal offense in which the offender uses different techniques to mask the fact that the money came from illegal activity.
 There are many different ways to launder money and these cases are often very complicated and can involve several different parties and many different kinds of evidence.
 Federal money laundering laws provide for very harsh penalties, especially in cases involving large sums of money or complex money laundering schemes that took place over a long period of time.
-Anyone who is being questioned or who has been arrested on suspicion of federal money laundering should contact an experienced federal criminal defense attorney in Miami and Coral Gables as soon as possible.
+Anyone who is being questioned or who has been arrested on suspicion of federal money laundering should contact an experienced Coral Gables money laundering attorney as soon as possible.

 Penalties for money laundering under federal law